 Seeing that time was slipping away, and we could see one more cave close by, we decided to stay put and explore.

 A Couple of Sea Caves at La Jolla Underwater Park

-Here is the first cave we came upon!
-I didn’t take as many photos as I would have liked due to so many people being around.
+Here is the first cave we were able to see!
+I didn’t take as many photos as I would have liked due to many people being around.